|

 SaiCareers.com

 Congratulations!
-If you are reading this article, you are probably in
+If you are reading this article, you are probably in a

-compare: the compensation package.
+compensation package.

 In their quest for attracting talent and reducing attrition, HR

-managers, these days, have become increasingly creative with compensation,
+managers, these days, have become increasingly creative with

-benefits have never been juicier.
+free wheels, benefits have never been juicier.

-Intangible benefits, however, often make it difficult for even the
+Intangible benefits, however, often make it difficult for even the most

-simple steps to compare multiple salary offers.
+steps to compare multiple salary offers.

 List all items being offered, from base pay to stock options to work